 Cons

-7. Goodyear Efficient Grip (Best Summer Tire for Toyota Camry)
+7. Goodyear Efficient Grip ROF

-If you’re on the hunt for a budget-friendly tire for the summer season, look no further than the Goodyear Efficient Grip.
-This ultra-high-performance summer tire is designed exclusively for warmer months, its tread is optimized for strong traction on wet roads.
-The rubber compound is carefully crafted to provide excellent traction on dry pavements as well.
+Goodyear Efficient Grip is a performance summer tire designed exclusively for warmer months.
+Its tread is optimized for strong traction on wet roads.
+The rubber compound is carefully crafted to provide dependable traction on dry pavements as well.

 However, be mindful to use these tires only in summer, as they’re crafted specifically for that season.